-ITTO has published its tropical timber market report for the first half of May 2023.
+ITTO has published its report on tropical timber markets for the period 16-31 March 2023.

 The main issues include increasing the market share of tropical wood products in the total value of EU27 wood and wood furniture imports.
 This had fallen from 20% in 2020 to only 17% in 2021.
 The situation has changed, with the share rising to 21% in 2022, the highest increase in at least 15 years.